 The tropical weather and ample waterways of Florida make boating a popular recreational activity in Florida.
-According to the Florida Department of Safety and Motor Vehicles, our state was home to nearly 900,000 registered vessels during 2014.
+According to the Florida Department of Safety and Motor Vehicles, Florida was home to nearly 900,000 registered vessels during 2014.
 Miami-Dade County was home to over 63,000 of these boats.
 Whether you own a commercial fishing boat, ski boat or yacht, maritime vessels entail a significant financial investment.
 As spring approaches, boat owners are engaged in taking their boats out of storage to prepare for another season on the water.
 There are important steps boat owners can take to protect their prized investments, keep their loves ones safe and maximize the time they spend enjoying their boat.
-Our Miami boat insurance claims law firm has provided suggestions that policyholders can use to ensure their insurance and vessel are properly tuned up.

-Because most boats have been idle for several months, harsh temperatures and salt air can take their toll.
+Because many boats may stay idle for several months, harsh temperatures and salt air can take their toll.
 This period of inactivity can promote deterioration of your vessel by drying out rubber parts like hoses and causing corrosion and rust.
 If your boat also has been inactive during the prior boating season, this prolonged inactivity can accentuate the potential risks to your boat.
-When a boat is docked in a sloop, for example, battery failure can prevent the pump from keeping up with rain, so the boat sinks.
+For example, battery failure can prevent the pump from keeping up with rain, so the boat sinks.

 Measures to Decrease the Risk of Insurance Claims

 There is a basic checklist that boat owners should observe to get their boat ready for the boating season:

 Tip #1: Follow a Maintenance Checklist.